un-ts/changesets-gitlab/README.md

 #### With Yarn 2 / Plug'n'Play

-If you are using [Yarn Plug'n'Play](https://yarnpkg.com/features/pnp), you should use a custom `version` command so that the action can resolve the `changeset` CLI:
+If you are using [Yarn Plug'n'Play](https://yarnpkg.com/features/pnp), you should use a custom `version` command so that the action can resolve the `changeset` CLI.

 ```yml
 stages: